-Figure 6. (a) Single shot play of a negotiation between the seller i and buyer j.
-The numbers represent the payoffs of the seller i. (b) I-ID for the negotiation with four models ascribed to j.
+Figure 6: (a) Single shot play of a negotiation between the seller i and buyer j.
+The numbers represent the payoffs of the seller. (b) I-ID for the negotiation with four models ascribed to j.

 The idea of using probabilistic graphical models in multiagent negotiation was previously explored in [9].
-In a similar vein, we model agent i using the I-ID shown in Fig. 6(b).
-Analogous to [11], we consider four types of the buyer agent j.
+In the same vein, we model agent i using the I-ID shown in Fig. 6(b).
+Analogous to [12], we consider four types of the buyer agent j.
 Each of them is represented using a BN.
 They differ in the probability distributions for the chance nodes Risk that represents the risk attitude and Urg, which represents the urgency of the situation to the agent.
-Let model m_i^1 represent a buyer of a risk averse type.
+Let model m_j^1 represent a buyer of a risk averse type.
 A risk averse agent has an aversion to losing the deal and hence always proposes a high offer.
-The second model, m_i^2 , is a risk seeking buyer that adopts a risky strategy by intending to offer a low price.
+The second model, m_j^2 , is a risk seeking buyer that adopts a risky strategy by intending to offer a low price.
 Model m_j^3 is a risk neutral buyer that balances its low and high offers in the negotiation.
-The final model, m_i^4 , is a buyer that is risk neutral but in an urgent situation, and is eager to acquire the item.
-Consequently, it is prone to offering a high price, though its actions also depend on the seller.
+The final model, m_j^4 , is a buyer that is risk neutral but in an urgent situation is eager to acquire the item.
+Consequently, it is prone to offering a high price.
 Note that the chance node $Neg{i,t-1}$ represents i's previous action in the negotiation.